Simonehina/Interactive-Lab-Hub/Lab 1/README.md

-Now **sketch a 3 storyboards** of the interaction you are recreating.
+Now **sketch 3 storyboards** of the interaction you are recreating.
 (The number may depend on the thing you drew, but stretch your thinking!)
 They don't need to be beautiful, but they must capture and communicate not only the behavior of the light, but how it affects and the people around it.
 If you're new to storyboarding, read [this explanation](https://www.nngroup.com/articles/storyboards-visualize-ideas/).